 - Most of the time, none, but sometimes pain when peeing (male), lower abdominal pain (female) or discharge from the vagina or penis.

 - It can lead to pelvic inflammatory disease in women; this can lead to infertility in both men and women

 - Men can also get a rare form of arthritis (SARA- Sexually Acquired Reactive Arthritis)

-- Is a simple course of antibiotics - this is generally 4 tablets taken together.
+- Is a simple course of antibiotics - this is generally 1 tablet twice a day for one week.